-(h) Financial instruments
+(h) Financial instruments:

 Financial instruments are initially classified upon initial recognition as a fair value or amortized cost instrument.
 Transaction costs are added to the amortized cost or expensed if they relate to instruments recorded on a fair value basis.
 The effective interest rate method is used to recognize interest.
 Unrealized gains and losses from changes in the fair value of financial instruments are recognized in the statement of remeasurement gains and losses until such time that the financial asset is derecognized due to disposal or impairment.
-At the time of derecognition, the related realized gains and losses are recognized in the statement of operations and accumulated surplus and related balances reversed from the statement of remeasurement gains and losses.
+At the time of derecognition, the related realized gains and losses are recognized in the statement of remeasurement gains and losses.
 Restricted endowment interest is recognized as a direct increase to deferred contributions until distributed for the specified purpose.
 Interest and dividends attributable to financial instruments are reported in the statement of operations.